h9-tect/Glossary_for_AI/README.md

 7) Evaluation of the L.H.S. and the R.H.S. of the _Leibniz's notation_ in a finite-state fashion, by multiplying _step.04_ and _step.03_, and evaluating the result with _step.02_.

+> Compare:
+- Antiderivation of the composite functions.

 > References:
 - Thomas' Calculus 14-e: Ch.03 Derivatives: Section-3.6 (The Chain Rule).